sarapohland/parce-nav/README.md

-# Probabilistic and Reconstruction-Based Competency Estimation (PaRCE)
+# Competency-Aware Navigation

-This is the codebase for the paper titled [PaRCE: Probabilistic and Reconstruction-Based Competency Estimation for Safe Navigation Under Perception Uncertainty](https://arxiv.org/abs/2409.06111).
+This is the codebase for the paper titled [Competency-Aware Planning for Probabilistically Safe Navigation Under Perception Uncertainty](https://arxiv.org/abs/2409.06111).
 This README describes how to reproduce the results achieved in this paper.

 ## 0) Set Up Codebase